illegal-ferret/protogen-generator/README.md

 I'm accepting any and all suggestions on designs/features with open arms!

-Drop me DM on [Reddit](https://www.reddit.com/user/illegal-ferret/) for any suggestions and/or questions you might have!
+Drop me a DM on [Reddit](https://www.reddit.com/user/illegal-ferret/) for any suggestions and/or questions you might have!

 Enjoy!